MicrosoftDocs/azure-devops-docs/docs/user-guide/about-vsts-tfs.md

 * [Restrictions](../organizations/settings/work/import-process/import-process.md) exist in the customizations
 that can be imported into Azure DevOps Services.

-* Process templates are associated with all team projects created from them, and changes made to the process are reflected in each team project.
+* Process templates are associated with all projects created from them, and changes made to the process are reflected in each project.

-Team projects in organizations which participate in this process customization private preview will not update automatically with
-Azure DevOps Services upgrades.
+Projects in organizations which participate in this process customization private preview will not update automatically with Azure DevOps Services upgrades.

 ### Reporting